setms/book/docs/requirements/digest.md

 Combined with cost estimates, these make it possible to deliver maximum value at the lowest cost at the right time.
 Non-functional requirements that affect the architecture should receive high priority, because rearchitecting is expensive.
-Priorities can change over time.
+Priorities may change over time.

 ## Specification